dotmpe/node-sitefile/doc/feature-build.rst

 URL base or .defaults files per-dir.
 Maybe better of generating them.
 FIXME: But sitefile.routes handling code is not entirely suited.. yet.

+However, extracting inter-document references (and cross-indexing) seems to me a task for another project.
+While sf core improves it may be a side product, but for now integrity checking and building x-ref files is something I'd like to consider from another angle.

 .. [#] <http://www.sphinx-doc.org/en/stable/config.html>
 .. __: http://docs.readthedocs.io/